napari/napari/docs/guides/contexts_expressions.md

 ### Updating Contexts

 You may be wondering exactly how objects such as `Viewer` and `LayerList` update the keys in their contexts.
-The aforementioned [`ContextNamespace`](#contextkey-objects) comes in to play here again.
+The aforementioned [`ContextNamespace`](#contextkey-objects) comes into play here again.
 A `ContextNamespace` can be instantiated, and bound to a specific `Context` instance.

 ```python
 In [6]: ctx = get_context(viewer.layers)